Long Term Food Security & Resilience in Madagascar

 Partners: Land O’Lakes Venture 37, Humanity & Inclusion, Youth First, Conseil de Développement Diocésain (CDD) Tuléar, Harvard University, Cornell University

 CRS Madagascar is implementing the program Maharo (“capable to protect or defend” in Antandroy), a comprehensive food and nutrition security program designed to prevent and reduce acute food insecurity among the most vulnerable people, households and communities in Androy and Atsimo Andrefana for five years (2019- 2024).
-Maharo is funded by the Office of Food for Peace of the United States Agency for International Development (USAID).
+Maharo is funded by the Bureau for Humanitarian Assistance of the United States Agency for International Development (USAID).
 Maharo builds on multi-sectoral food and nutrition security projects implemented by CRS in the south of Madagascar since 2008, in collaboration with the Government of Madagascar’s technical and administrative services, local and international developmental organizations and Catholic Church partners.

 Key Areas of Intervention